wicketbr/BandTogether/README.md

 win-x86, win-arm, win-arm64, osx-x64, linux-x64, linux-arm, and linux-arm64.
 You can do this using Visual Studio, Visual Studio Code, or the .NET CLI.

+For any OS that supports .NET, as long as you have the .NET SDK installed you can simply download the source code for this project, open a command prompt, change to the directory where the BandTogether.csproj file is located (/BandTogether/BandTogether/) and issue the following command:

+dotnet run

+That will compile the application and run it locally.
+The first compile will take a minute to run, but subsequent runs will be faster as the application will have already been compiled.

 ### Install - General

 When the application is first started it will create a Data folder in the same location